Our Mission Statement.

 Austin Street Center provides safe shelter and meets the basic needs of the most vulnerable homeless.

-Founded in 1983, Austin Street Center is an emergency shelter that serves men, ages 45 and older, and women, ages 18 and older.
-Each person who finds shelter with us is provided a safe place to sleep, showers, clothing, and meals.
-Once their basic needs are met, they can begin working on other aspects of their lives that will help them transition out of homelessness.
+Founded in 1983, Austin Street Center is the largest low barrier shelter in Dallas that serves men, ages 45 and older, and women, ages 18 and older.
+Each person who finds shelter with Austin Street Center is provided a safe place to sleep, showers, clothing, and meals.

 Austin Street Center believes community collaboration is vital to meeting the needs of Dallas’ homeless.
 As a result, we partner with multiple organizations in order to provide our clients with needed resources and services.